git-yulia/HoloTest/README.md

 # HoloTest

 Greetings!
 This repository shows how you can set up automated unit testing for Unity and the Mixed Reality Toolkit.
 There is a demo Unity project in the src/ folder which simply provides something to test.

 ## Ingredients

-- Unity 2020.3.0f1 (should work with 2019.3+ too - untested)
+- Unity 2020.3.0f1
 - MRTK 2.6.1
 - (optional) Jenkins 2.283 (v.284 broke some plugins for me)

 ----

-## Perception Simulation Testing Status
+## Perception Simulation Testing Goals

-**[Y] Can deploy the demo app to the emulator during Playmode tests**
+**[Y] Run PlayMode tests in the emulator**

 There are a few ways to do this, but I got it to work by switching the platform to Standalone (instead of UWP) and then clicking on 'Run All Tests (Standalone Windows)' in the Test Runner.
 The other platform says 'Run All Tests (WSAPlayer)' but fails to load that player.

-"WSAPlayer is the name Unity uses for its UWP standalone player."

 In this way, you can run the playmode tests in the emulator.
 I think it uses a PerceptionSim headset and input, so this can be utilized in these tests.
 Needs more tinkering, though.

+**[N] Write an example test that uses PerceptionSim**

+**[N] Run PlayMode tests using the WSAPlayer**

+I can't find much documentation on this player, other than someone saying it wasn't supported in 2017. (might be okay to use now?)

 **[N] Get the PerceptionSimulation plugin to work with Unity**